-The American Dental Association recommends that students schedule their DAT exam during the summer between your junior and senior year.
+The American Dental Association recommends that students schedule their DAT exam during the summer between their junior and senior year.

 The ADA also suggests submitting your application 60 to 90 days before you are planning to take the exam.

-We answer some of your frequently asked questions on how to study for the DAT below.
+We answer some of your frequently asked questions about studying for the DAT below.

 Follow our list of tips to make the most of your study time!